-- 23.1 All events will operate as an online internet-based system and there will be no paper records. - Teams must be equipped with the necessary Laptops, PCs etc to log onto the internet or relevant wi-fi to follow the progress of the event and to receive instructions. - 23.3 Screens will update as soon as the system allows. - Each driver shall have a separate timing transponder which must be changed at every driver change during practice sessions and the race. - 23.5 Transponders may not be fitted to a driver's helmet.
+- 23.1 All events will operate as an online internet-based system and there will be no paper records. - Teams must be equipped with the necessary Laptops, PCs etc to log onto the internet or relevant wi-fi to follow the progress of the event and to receive instructions. - 23.3 Screens will update as soon as the system allows. - 23.4 In the absence of an onboard transponder with a variable driver switch, each driver shall have a separate timing transponder which must be changed at every driver change during practice sessions and the race. - 23.5 Transponders must be fitted to the actual car and may not be fitted to a driver's helmet or body. - 23.6 The event timing/timekeeper will be indicated in the published Supplementary Regulations (SR) unless otherwise notified via an official bulletin. - 23.7 The official timing will be the timekeeper's clock.